bcgov/land-designations-indicator/data-raw/category_class.md

 Resource Restriction Classification

-The restriction for industries (Forestry, Oil and Gas, and Mining).
-These classifications are based on a combination of level of approvals required for activities to occur (i.e. regional director, Cabinet, RED, ADM) and the level of activates restricted (i.e. WHA’s may specify specific details).
-Restrictions are based on legislative restrictions, rather than functional agreements, and indicate what is potentially possible within the land designation.
+Each land designation is classified based on the level of restriction of resource activity as described within relevant legislation and regulations.
+Classifications are determined per industry type (Forestry, Oil and Gas, and Mining) and range from Full restriction to No restriction.

+- Full
-Full – prohibits activities of all kind.
-For example National Parks, or where specific legislation is defined (Creston Valley Wildlife Management Act).
+  – fully prohibits an activity.
+For example commercial forestry is fully restricted within a National Parks, or mining and oil and gas exploration within the Creston Valley Wildlife Management Area.
+- High
-High – Requires high level approval (ADM), or activities are highly restricted for example forestry harvesting within no harvest area (WHA, UWR).
+  – Activities are highly restricted for example forestry harvesting within no harvest area (WHA, UWR).
+- Medium
-Medium – Requires some level of approvals at regional or higher level.
-Some restrictions may be general or vague application.
+  – Some restrictions may apply but general or vague application.
-Low – requires minimal approval (i.e. B.C.
-Recreation
+- Low
+  – Activities generally allowed with some limitations or specific requirements
+- None
-None – No specific limits or restrictions specified.
+  – No specific limits or restrictions specified.